uw-thalesians/perceptia-servers/api/README.md

 The Perceptia API (API) is designed to service the Perceptia Application, which is currently being developed as a Web Application.
 This service, and the APIs it exposes are not intended for use by thrid-parties.

-The API is designed with the REST model, with JSON as the primary format for request and response communication.
+The API is a REST based archetecture, with JSON as the primary format for request and response communication.
 As the API is still under development, breaking changes may occur.
 For the current API specs, see the individual OpenApi specification documents located in their respecitive directories (for which a listing can be found: [API Specifications](#api-specifications)).

 Note, each services repository may contain an OpenApi Yaml file `*-api.yaml` defining the API the code implements.